Insoft-UK/eXtractor/README.md

 ## Welcome to eXtractor

-Extract or rip sprites from old retro game files.
+Extract graphics, such as sprites from retro game files.
 ZX Spectrum, Atari ST, Amiga etc...

 ### Utility Features